microsoft/edge-ai/Solution ADR Library/AML on Arc-enabled K8s.md

-# [30].
-Scale deployment of Azure ML models to edge Arc-enabled Kubernetes clusters in an MVE
+# Scale deployment of Azure ML models to edge Arc-enabled Kubernetes clusters in an MVE / Demonstrator

 Date: **2024-09-06**

 ## Status

+- [ ] Draft
+- [ ] Proposed
-Accepted in scope of the MVE/Demonstrator.
+- [X] Accepted (in scope of the MVE/Demonstrator)
+- [ ] Deprecated

 ## Context